Content on this page:

 - Demands to monitoring and measuring getting its own section

 One of the governing elements in ISO 27001 is the requirement that information security be based on the actual risks to which the organisation is exposed.
 As a whole, this activity is known as risk management.
 Central to risk management is the risk assessment, i.e., the identification and analysis of the risks, and risk treatment - thus the execution of measures to counter risks.
-We have put out a guide in which we have described the method that we recommend organisations to use to manage risk.
+We have published a guide in which we describe the method that we recommend organisations use to manage risk.

 In the new ISO 27001 (and in the old standard as well), a key document is the Statement of Applicability, the SoA.
 It's new that your SoA is so closely aligned with your risk treatment process.
 It's also new that your organisation is to appoint Risk Owners.
 The responsibility of a Risk Owner is to approve your risk treatment plan and your risk tolerance - sometimes referred to as risk appetite.

 Your SoA describes what controls are part of your ISMS.
 It is a good thing that you have to justify both control inclusions and exclusions.
 As the SoA is or becomes such a central document in your ISMS, Neupart has produced a free guide on how to prepare and maintain your SoA most effectively.